Looking for Mexico travel tips to help you plan your Mexican adventure? Look no further.

 Things can close suddenly for maintenance or for bizarre political reasons without warning.
 For instance, the Dzibilchaltun archeological site in the Yucatan and the Coba ruins in Quintana Roo are frequently closed with no notice due to ongoing arguments between the government and landowners.

-You don’t want to trek all the way somewhere, get to the gates and then it’s closed.
+You don’t want to trek all the way somewhere, get to the gates, and then find it’s closed.
 So always do a quick Google of the ruin/site you are on your way to before heading out.

 Chichen Itza and Palenque are perhaps the best-known Maya ruins in Mexico.
 But did you know that Mexico is actually home to more than 200 Mayan sites?